Setup · 8 min read

 Frequently asked questions

-Q: How does SMS Reminder connect to Google Calendar?A: SMS Reminder connects via Google's OAuth system — the same secure login flow used by Google Meet, Zoom, and similar tools.
-You grant read access to your calendar; SMS Reminder never stores your Google password and cannot modify your events without explicit two-way sync permissions.
+SMS Reminder connects via Google’s OAuth system, the same secure login flow used by Google Meet, Zoom, and similar tools.
+You grant read access to your calendar; SMS Reminder never stores your Google password and cannot modify your events.

-Q: Will SMS reminders still send if I add events on my phone?A: Yes.
-SMS Reminder reads your Google Calendar regardless of where events are created — desktop, mobile app, or a connected booking page.
+Yes.
+SMS Reminder reads your Google Calendar regardless of where events are created: desktop, mobile app, or a connected booking page.
 As long as an event exists in the synced calendar with a phone number attached, the reminder will send.

-Q: How is SMS Reminder different from GoReminders?A: A: Both offer a way to start without paying upfront — GoReminders via a free trial, SMS Reminder via a 25-reminder allowance that lets you test the product before committing.
-SMS Reminder offers more complete Google Calendar sync and more flexible message template customization.
-GoReminders has a slightly more polished onboarding experience but is priced higher at entry level once the trial period ends.
+Both offer a way to start without paying upfront: GoReminders via a free trial, SMS Reminder via a 25-reminder allowance that lets you test the product before committing.
+SMS Reminder is built specifically around the Google Calendar and SMS use case.
+The two differ in onboarding and entry-level pricing, so the better fit depends on your needs.